saint1729/pas-appmaker/README.md

 ## Setup

-This section will explain how to properly setup App Maker on your system.
 By design, App Maker is flexible, and can be installed anywhere.
 The sub-sections below will explain how App Maker requires the location of two unique directories in order to function properly.

 ### App Home

 The App Home directory is where your application definitions are stored.
-This is where App Maker will place the application definitions you are authoring.
 By default App Maker assumes "/var/spool/pas/repository/applications/".
 However, this is tunable using one of the two options below...

 ```
 export PAS_APP_HOME=/var/spool/pas/repository/applications